tsuereth/glog/content/post/2022/01/09_khimerapuzzleisland.md

 rating = ["Good"]
 +++

-{{% game "Khimera: Puzzle Island" %}}Khimera: Puzzle Island{{% /game %}} is a good example of how adding characters with strong personalities can spice up an otherwise-rote game design.
+<game:Khimera: Puzzle Island> is a good example of how adding characters with strong personalities can spice up an otherwise-rote game design.

-I mean, not to overly impugne Puzzle Island's roteness - it's got solid controls, and a large <i>amount</i> of puzzles - but it certainly doesn't have big enough grids or unique enough mechanics to stand out among your {{% game "Pictopix" %}}Pictopix{{% /game %}}es or your {{% game "Voxelgram" %}}Voxelgram{{% /game %}}s.
+I mean, not to overly impugne Puzzle Island's roteness - it's got solid controls, and a large <i>amount</i> of puzzles - but it certainly doesn't have big enough grids or unique enough mechanics to stand out among your <game:Pictopix>es or your <game:Voxelgram>s.

-What it does have is a cast of, uh, {{% game "Khimera: Destroy All Monster Girls" %}}monster girls{{% /game %}}? who develop adorable friendships through a bizarre puzzle-filled misadventure.
+What it does have is a cast of, uh, [monster girls](game:Khimera: Destroy All Monster Girls)? who develop adorable friendships through a bizarre puzzle-filled misadventure.

 Puzzle Island's "story" isn't taken seriously; cutscene dialog is filled with lighthearted gags and silly puns.
 The whole package is just <i>fun</i>, from the option to replace grid icons with hamburgers, to the loading screen's <i>Loadin'</i> notification.